TimJDFletcher/dockerfiles/samba-timemachine/README.md

 The container creates a user timemachine on startup, with by default a password of password.
 A password can be passed in as an environment variable `PASS`, or set the environment variable `RANDOM_PASS` to true to generate a random password on startup

+# Storage

+I have had some problems using ZFS as a backing store for the container in Catalina, I'm not sure if the issue is related to the slow SMR drive I was using or ZFS.
+I have changed the backend storage to ext4 and it has been working well.

 # Quotas

 The container supports setting of quota to limit the max size of backups, it defaults to 512GB